 Laparoscopic spay: Surgeries performed laparoscopically involve 2-3 smaller incisions used for the insertion of the scope and surgical equipment.
 During the procedure, the abdomen is filled with carbon dioxide gas to allow for easier visualization of the tissues.
 The benefits of a laparoscopic spay include a faster and less painful recovery due to the smaller incisions as well as an easier method for removing the uterus and ovaries in overweight or obese dogs.
 Both ovariohysterectomies and ovariectomies can be performed laparoscopically.
 While it has benefits, laparoscopic procedures tend to be more costly and less available than traditional open surgical methods.2,14

-Ovary-sparing hysterectomy (OSH): This procedure involves the surgical removal of the uterus while leaving the ovaries intact and functional.
+Ovary-sparing hysterectomy (OSH) or ovary-sparing spay (OSS): This procedure involves the surgical removal of the uterus while leaving the ovaries intact and functional.
 Since the ovaries are still present, dogs who have had an ovary-sparing spay will still experience the hormonal effects of a heat cycle including an enlarged vulva and willingness to breed even though they are not physically able to become pregnant without the uterus.
 While the estrus cycle is still present, no bleeding occurs while the dog is in heat since the uterus has been completely removed.11

 Orchiectomy: This procedure involves removal of the testes and prevents males from reproducing.